PocketRelay/Server/README.md

 > delete the app.db file before launching or else the server will not
 > work

+Development is undergone on the [dev](https://github.com/PocketRelay/Server/tree/dev) branch so the master branch can be considered semi stable with only non breaking changes being merged in-between releases

 **Pocket Relay** Is a custom implementation of the Mass Effect 3 multiplayer servers all bundled into a easy to use server with a Dashboard for managing accounts and inventories.